hvlds/kurve/README.md

    - [x] End the game when pressing Escape in the Menu
    - [x] Full Screen support
    - [x] Generate a debian package (.deb) with cmake
-   - [ ] Migrate from the self built classes Point and Vector to GLM
+   - [x] Migrate from the self built classes Point and Vector to GLM
+- [ ] v0.3-alpha
    - [ ] Add a starting direction arrow in the transition zone (before starting)
    - [ ] Add a new general Menu (to choose between different options: config, exit the game, etc)
    - [ ] Create an abstraction for the Scenes and a SceneManager replacing the changes in the class Game
    - [ ] Create an AI to play against
    - [ ] Improve the scoring system and add a minimum differences to win
    - [ ] Change the style to differ with the Flash Remake of "Achtung, die Kurve"

 # Built With